-The Radeon HD 7990 was released less than a year after the HD 7970, and so they are likely to have similar driver support for optimizing performance when running the latest games when compared to the HD 7970.
+The Radeon HD 7990 was released over a year more recently than the HD 7970, and so the Radeon HD 7990 is likely to have better driver support, meaning it will be more optimized for running the latest games when compared to the HD 7970.

 Both GPUs exhibit very powerful performance, so it probably isn't worth upgrading from one to the other, as both are capable of running even the most demanding games at the highest settings.